15 Years Of Reading… – Amiga Magazines – Part 2 Of 2

 DSC_0839

-DSC_0846This is the second part of the very popular post from yesterday, in this post i will write about 3 other magazines from the same era.
+DSC_0846 Amiga Rulez MagazineThis is the second part of the very popular post from yesterday, in this post i will write about 3 other magazines from the same era.

 Amiga Rulez Magazine was a Spanish magazine which was only available in very limited numbers, and after a few issues, the magazine went quiet.

-It was said that it would be resurrected but as far as i know, this never happened.
+It was said that it would be resurrected, but as far as i know, this never happened.

-I personally know one of the guys behind the magazine and this is why i got the released issues as he sent them to me when they came out as a gift to me and my collector mania.
+I personally know one of the guys behind the magazine, and this is why i got the released issues, as he sent them to me when they came out as a gift to me and my collector mania.

-5 Issues were released i think.
+5 Issues were released, i think.
 (2001/2003 ?)

-Based upon screenshots and my chats with the editor in the past the magazine was heavily focused on everything Classic Amiga, Hardware expansions, upgrades and so on as well as information about the best patches and so on to get the best possible experience of the hardware.
+Based upon screenshots and my chats with the editor in the past, the magazine was heavily focused on everything Classic Amiga, Hardware expansions, upgrades and so on as well as information about the best patches and so on to get the best possible experience of the hardware.

-Thanks, Anarka/Amipuzas for the collectibles.
+Thanks, Anarka/Amipuzas, for the collectables.

-I contributed a few times to this magazine albeit not as much as i should have i guess, back then i had very limited time and to be quite frank, i was busy trolling (and helping)on the forums.
+I contributed a few times to this magazine, albeit not as much as i should have, i guess.
+Back then, i had very limited time and to be quite frank, i was busy trolling (and helping)on the forums.

-It was always a magazine that i was looking forward to reading, everytime a new issue came in my mailbox felt almost like Christmas.
+It was always a magazine that i was looking forward to reading, every time a new issue came in my mailbox felt almost like Christmas.

 The editors took the feedback seriously and responded with better articles and so on.

-The last issue might not have been the best issue but it was certainly way better than what was to be expected for a magazine that said bye bye on the front page.
+The last issue might not have been the best issue, but it was certainly way better than what was to be expected for a magazine that said bye-bye on the front page.

-A few years back one of the editors came back to the Amiga but he never managed (so far) to bring the magazine back.
+A few years back, one of the editors came back to the Amiga, but he never managed (so far) to bring the magazine back.

-I used to support the team with various files and upgrades and luckily i managed to get them to store a few updates that would have been lost by now if it had not been for their CoverCD’s.
+I used to support the team with various files and upgrades, and luckily i managed to get them to store a few updates that would have been lost by now if it had not been for their CoverCDs.

 Filler or not, AMIGA ACTIVE looked good and was always a great read.
-It never came as a surprise that these guys went from Amiga to Console magazines or such afterward working at AA.
+It never came as a surprise that these guys went from Amiga to Console magazines or such afterwards, working at AA.

-I find it very hard to believe that its been 13 years already since the very last issue of AmigaActive, an issue that i had to look everywhere in my town for.
+I find it very hard to believe that it’s been 13 years already since the very last issue of AmigaActive, an issue that i had to look everywhere in my town for.

 Amiga news sites like Ann.lu, Amiga.org, and Amiga news was, of course, one of the reasons why magazines died out as they covered most things, but these sites also managed to nearly killing the Amiga as there were so many fights and things going on that just about everything felt like a god damn lie.
-Reading AmigaActive after a session on Ann.lu felt like you had gone from hell to heaven and yes the magazine painted nice roses and such with their articles, but i doubt people would bother reading their magazine if they had stooped down to the level at the troll sites.
+Reading AmigaActive after a session on Ann.lu felt like you had gone from hell to heaven, and yes, the magazine painted nice roses and such with their articles, but i doubt people would bother reading their magazine if they had stooped down to the level of the troll sites.

 Reading a 15 year old magazine today is like using a time-traveling machine for me, it feels unreal and many of the articles nearly make me cry, it was a mental test back then but today when you know more (Amiga Lawsuit etc), well let’s just say that it is amazing that there are still people involved in the Amiga today.